 For many parents, the thought of travelling with toddlers is out of the question.
 Kids can be hard work and, if they’re also away from familiar surroundings, won’t it just be too difficult?
 Plus they probably won’t remember it, little Freddie will be teething and isn’t the money better spent elsewhere?

-We’re not here to tell you it will be easy but travelling with young kids is possible and can even be better than travelling on your own!
+We’re not here to tell you it will be easy but travelling with toddlers is possible and can even be better than travelling on your own!
 Spending quality time together bonds the family as you explore places outside your comfort zone and create precious memories to last a lifetime.
 As you can probably guess, we absolutely love travelling with our boys and every trip we do together leaves us wanting more.

 There are so many tips for travelling with toddlers we’ve picked up along the way.
 Most of these aren’t really anything new, but if we had to whittle it down to our ultimate top 5, this would be it:

 1. Change expectations from your travels pre-kids